2011 Sri Lankan local elections: Contesting parties

-The ruling United People's Freedom Alliance contested in 319 of the 322 local authorities, including two under the National Congress (a constituent party of the UPFA) name.
-In two authorities its nominations had been rejected and consequently it gave its backing to an independent group and the Up-Country People's Front in those authorities.
+The ruling United People's Freedom Alliance (UPFA) contested in 319 of the 322 local authorities, including two authorities where it ran under the name of the National Congress (a constituent party of the UPFA).
+In two authorities, its nominations had been rejected, and consequently it gave its backing to an independent group and the Up-Country People's Front in those authorities.
 The UPFA did not contest in another authority (Thunukkai DC) so that the Citizen's Front, a very minor political party led by UPFA MP Sri Ranga Jeyaratnam, could contest.

-The United National Party, the main opposition party, had contested past elections in alliance with smaller parties but these alliances had been plagued by defections to the UPFA.
+The United National Party (UNP), the main opposition party, had contested past elections in alliances with smaller parties.
+However, many of these alliances had collapsed due to defections to the UPFA.
 The UNP contested on its own in 317 local authorities.

-The Democratic National Alliance didn't contest these elections but its main constituent party the Janatha Vimukthi Peramuna contested on its own in 293 local authorities.
-The Tamil National Alliance has formed an alliance with smaller Tamil political parties (Tamil United Liberation Front, People's Liberation Organisation of Tamil Eelam and Tamil National Liberation Alliance).
-It contested under the Illankai Tamil Arasu Kachchi name in 41 local authorities and Tamil United Liberation Front name in two local authorities.
-The Sri Lanka Muslim Congress, a constituent party of the UPFA, contested on its own in 59 local authorities and with the UPFA in others.
-The Up-Country People's Front and Tamil Makkal Viduthalai Pulikal, which had contested past elections under the UPFA banner, contested on their own in 22 and 7 local authorities respectively.
-A number of smaller registered political parties and numerous independent groups also ran.
+The Democratic National Alliance (DNA) did not contest these elections, but its main constituent party, the Janatha Vimukthi Peramuna (JVP), contested on its own in 293 local authorities.
+The Tamil National Alliance (TNA) formed an alliance with smaller Tamil political parties (Tamil United Liberation Front, People's Liberation Organisation of Tamil Eelam and Tamil National Liberation Alliance).
+It contested under the name of the Ilankai Tamil Arasu Kachchi (ITAK) in 41 local authorities and the Tamil United Liberation Front (TULF) in two local authorities.
+The Sri Lanka Muslim Congress (SLMC), a constituent party of the UPFA, contested separately in 59 local authorities and with the UPFA in others.
+The Up-Country People's Front (UCPF) and Tamil Makkal Viduthalai Pulikal (TMVP), which had contested past elections as a part of the UPFA, contested on their own in 22 and 7 local authorities respectively.
+A number of smaller registered political parties and independent groups also ran.

 Violence and violations of election laws

-Sri Lankan elections have a history of violence, misuse of state resources, and other violations of election laws.
+Sri Lankan elections have historically seen several instances of violence, misuse of state resources, and other violations of election laws.
 These local elections have produced more violence than the 2010 presidential and parliamentary elections.